Bono's Restaurant and Deli

-Bono's Restaurant and Deli is a historic restaurant located at 15395 Foothill Boulevard in Fontana, California.
+Bono's Restaurant and Deli was a historic restaurant located at 15395 Foothill Boulevard in Fontana, California.
 The restaurant opened in 1936 to serve travelers on U.S. Route 66, which then passed in front of the site; it originally operated as a produce stand.

 In 1943, increased traffic on the highway prompted the owners to expand their operations, and the current building was constructed as a full-service restaurant.
 The restaurant building has a Streamline Moderne design and features red and green stripes promoting its Italian cuisine as well as painted grapevines promoting its wine.
 As Fontana's Italian immigrant community grew in the 1940s, the restaurant also became a local source of Italian foods previously unavailable in the area.